-APDP is also a certified Centre of Reference for Pediatric Diabetes for 2011/2012
+APDP is also a certified Centre of Reference for Pediatric Diabetes.

 APDP develops its activity in four major areas:

-Fighting for the rights of people with diabetes in the society.
+Fighting for the rights of people with diabetes in society.

-Co-operating with other associations and national structures in the pursuit of their aims regarding diabetic people interests.
+Co-operating with other associations and national structures in the pursuit of their goals regarding people with diabetes's interests.

 Co-operating with international structures

-Providing integrated and specialized healthcare services to more than 40.000 people with diabetes from all over the country in areas such as diabetology, paediatrics, nutrition, ophthalmology, cardiology, podiatry, nephrology, urology, women’s health and mental health.
+Providing integrated and specialized healthcare services to more than 100.000 people with diabetes from all over the country in areas such as diabetology, pediatrics, nutrition, ophthalmology, cardiology, podiatry, nephrology, urology, women’s health and mental health.

 APDP has a protocol with the National Health Ministry regarding healthcare services to people with diabetes and training courses for HCPs.